 The Pharmaceutical Inspection Convention and Pharmaceutical Inspection Co-operation Scheme (jointly referred to as PIC/S) are two international instruments between countries and pharmaceutical inspection authorities.
-Together, they facilitate active and constructive cooperation in the field of good manufacturing practices (GMPs).
-PIC/S's stated mission is "to lead the international development, implementation, and maintenance of harmonized Good Manufacturing Practice (GMP) standards and quality systems of inspectorates in the field of medicinal products."
-This is achieved by developing and promoting harmonized GMP standards and guidance documents; training competent authorities, especially inspectors; assessing and reassessing inspectorates; and facilitating the cooperation and networking for competent authorities and international organizations.
+Together, they facilitate active and constructive cooperation in the field of GMP.
+PIC/S's stated mission is "to lead the international development, implementation, and maintenance of harmonized Good Manufacturing Practice (GMP) standards and quality systems of inspectorates in the field of medicinal products".
+This is to be achieved by developing and promoting harmonized GMP standards and guidance documents; training competent authorities, especially inspectors; assessing (and reassessing) inspectorates; and facilitating the cooperation and networking for competent authorities and international organizations.